 Shimeji mushroom health benefits summary

-This mushroom has many common names like Bunashimeji, white beech, hon-shimeji, etc. This mushroom is rich in calcium, potassium, phosphorus, and iron.
+This mushroom has many common names like Bunashimeji, white beech, hon-shimeji, etc. It is rich in calcium, potassium, phosphorus, and iron.
 Shimeji mushroom health benefits are

 There are no side effects of Shimeji mushrooms except rotting due to storage and cleaning errors.